Financial Aid FAQs

 Q: Can I receive financial aid when I am enrolled less than full-time?

 A: For each semester of enrollment, you must be enrolled at least half-time (as determined by MSPP) to remain eligible for federal student loans.
-You must be enrolled full time (as defined by your program) to remain eligible for institutional aid.

 Q: Can my financial aid be used to pay my enrollment deposit?

 A: Your financial aid award may not be used for this purpose.
-You may remit payment of your deposit using a personal check or credit card.
+You must remit payment of your deposit using a personal check or credit card.
 Your deposit is credited to your student account as a cash payment towards your first semester costs.

 Q: How often do I re-apply for financial aid?